-This second year course will continue acquiring the four basic skills.
+The Japanese 2 students will continue acquiring the four basic skills (reading, writing, speaking & listening).
 Students will increase their knowledge of writing longer sentences through usage of correct grammar, vocabulary, and verb conjugations.
-This course will guide the students to build the foundation necessary to communicate fluently.
+This course will guide the students to build the foundation necessary to communicate effectively.
 Students will continue to build on their kanji vocabulary, and will be exposed to the Japanese culture through textbook, video, media, and the Japanese teacher's experiences.